pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 O. neveui: station 24 \
 Station 24: "un peu nord de" "l'entrée du détroit séparant la pointe de Carrapata de l'île d'Ampupa", profondeur 1.90 mètres \
 Station 29: Chililaya, profondeur 2.55 mètres (today Puerto Pérez, Bolivia) \
-Station 124: golfe de Puno, profondeur 5.00 mètres (Peru) \
+Station 124: golfe de Puno, profondeur 5.00 mètres (Peru)

 ## 1920's: Mulford expedition (Nathan E. Pearson)

 The río Popoi is the type locality of several fish species collected during the Mulford expedition in 1921-1922.
 All specimens are from September 1921.
 The expedition left spent several weeks in Huachi before leaving for a five or six day journey to Rurrenabaque in the last days of September (Rusby 1922, White 1922).
 Pearson writes about the stay in Huachi: "In this locality a month was spent collecting up and down rivers, in side streams, cut-off streams, pools, and in the main river" (Pearson 1924).
 The village of Popoy is located about 6.5 km downstream of Huachi.
 There is a meandering river entering the the Alto río Beni about 2 km downstream of Popoy on the other side of the river.
 This is likely Pearson's río Popoi.

-Ivon: White 1922 writes: "made a new base under the hospitable roof of the Suarez Brotherss' finca at Rio Ivon" "about a week collecting along the Ivon River in a covered boat".
+Ivon: White 1922 writes: "made a new base under the hospitable roof of the Suarez Brothers' finca at Rio Ivon" "about a week collecting along the Ivon River in a covered boat".
 About two weeks were spent at Cachuela Esperanza.

 ## 1930's: Carriker expedition (Melbourne A. Carriker)